|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 22, 1944

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 7145.
 Delivered to the U. S. Army Air Force (USAAF) as P-38G-1-LO Lightning serial number 42-12711.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 5th Air Force, 35th Fighter Group, 39th Fighter Squadron.
 No known nickname or nose art.
 Later, transfered to the 475th Fighter Group (475th FG) "Satan's Angels", 431st Fighter Squadron (431st FS) "Hades" at North Embi Airfield (Dobodura No. 12).
 Likely assigned a tail number between 110–130.
 No known nickname or nose art.

 On January 22, 1944 took off from Dobodura Airfield on a test flight and crashed roughly 700 yards off the northwest end of Doboudra No. 7 (Girua Airport).
 Pilot Hawthorne was killed in the crash.

 Hawthorne was officially declared dead the day of the mission.
 He was buried at Rock Island National Cemetery at section E site 246.

 This aircraft crashed into a ditch and broke into pieces.
 During the 1980s, the wreckage was rediscovered by villagers while clearing land for a new garden.
 The aircraft has a large "7" painted in yellow on the tail.
 This is possibly a digit from the U. S. Army Air Force serial number "212711" or possibly a digit from one of the squadrons it was assigned before the crash.
 Today the crash site located off the inland side of the road between Popondetta and Oro Bay.

 Justin Taylan visited the site in 2003: